crxtarga/AestheticNet/README.md

 The equalization of distribution of the training data is done with a factor based approach.
 First, the ratio between the annotated portraits of Asian and European was calculated.
 Secondly, the factor for equalized distribution was calculated in a stochastic approach.
-In the current example a factor of XXX is used.
+In the current example a factor of 1.9 is used (Asian * 1.9).

 ## Toolbox